 Cari Lynn is a journalist and award-winning author of both nonfiction and fiction.

+Previously, Cari wrote Kathryn Bolkovac's memoir, The Whistleblower, the true story of a police officer who busted a sex-trafficking ring involving her fellow officers.
 The Whistleblower received international attention and press, and was presented at the United Nations and The Hague, as well as Cornell, Columbia, Loyola Law School, Brandeis, Vanderbilt, and Brown universities.
 The Whistleblower major motion picture starring Rachel Weisz and Vanessa Redgrave premiered in 2011.

-Cari wrote the nonfiction book Leg the Spread: A Woman’s Adventures Inside the Trillion-Dollar World of Commodities Trading (Broadway Books/Doubleday, 2004) after spending two years undercover in the vicious, open-outcry trading pits of Chicago.
+Cari wrote the nonfiction book Leg the Spread after she spent two years "undercover" in the vicious, open-outcry trading pits of Chicago.
 Receiving a Starred Kirkus review, the book was featured in numerous publications, from

-Guardian, Deadline Hollywood, and Awardsline.
+Awardsline.
 Her short fiction has appeared in Nikki Finke's Hollywood Dementia.

-Cari received an M.A. in Writing from The Johns Hopkins University and a B.A. in Journalism from the University of Maryland.
+Cari received an M.A. in Writing from the Johns Hopkins University and a B.A. in Journalism from the University of Maryland.
 She completed a fellowship in Business Journalism at University of Pennsylvania’s Wharton School of Business.
 A long-time Chicagoan, she now lives in Los Angeles.

 Shawn Barber Photography